New Jersey Governor Phil Murphy Signs Bill to Restore Voting Rights to People on Probation and Parole

 “New Jersey is taking a huge step toward a more inclusive, representative democracy,” said Jesse Burns, Executive Director of the League of Women Voters of New Jersey.
 “Our democracy is made stronger when all voices are heard.”

 New Jersey joins 18 other states and Washington, D.C. that allow people who are on probation or parole to vote.

 New Jersey Institute for Social Justice: Value to the Soul: People with Criminal Convictions on the Power of the Vote

 Brennan Center: Criminal Disenfranchisement Laws Across the United States; New Jersey’s Chance to Expand Democracy

 The New Jersey Institute for Social Justice is a Newark-based organization dedicated to toppling load-bearing walls of structural inequality to create just, vibrant, and healthy communities.

 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that works to reform, revitalize – and when necessary, defend – our country's systems of democracy and justice.

-The encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+The League of Women Voters of New Jersey encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.